netsil/manifests/README.md

 To install Netsil AOC and the collectors, refer to the README of the subdirectory that corresponds to your deploy environment.

 After installation, you will be prompted to provide a license key, which you can create [here](https://lm.netsil.com).

+## Documentation
+The instructions below should be enough to get you started.
+However, you can browse through our full documentation [here](https://netsil.github.io/docs), which provides API documentation, user guides, and more.

 ## Prerequisites
 ### Resource Requirements